awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-ecs.md

 # Calling the ECS optimized AMI public parameter<a name="parameter-store-public-parameters-ecs"></a>

 The Amazon Elastic Container Service \(Amazon ECS\) service publishes the name of the latest Amazon ECS optimized Amazon Machine Image \(AMI\) as a public parameter\.
 Users are encouraged to use this AMI when creating a new Amazon Elastic Compute Cloud \(Amazon EC2\) cluster for Amazon ECS because the optimized AMI includes bug fixes and feature updates\.

-Use the following command to view the name of the latest Amazon ECS optimized AMI\.
+Use the following command to view the name of the latest Amazon EKS optimized AMI for Amazon Linux\.
+To see commands for other operating systems, see [Retrieving Amazon ECS\-Optimized AMI metadata ](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.

 ------
 #### [ Linux & macOS ]